Guide to Homeschooling in Nebraska

 Many colleges, universities, trade schools, and employers will share their eligibility requirements for homeschool students.
 Parents can use these to establish the graduation requirements for high school students.

-- The Nebraska Christina Home Educators Association (NCHEA) is a non-profit that offers resources and support as well as sponsors events throughout the year, including a convention and graduation ceremony.
+- The Nebraska Christian Home Educators Association (NCHEA) is a non-profit that offers resources and support as well as sponsors events throughout the year, including a convention and graduation ceremony.

 - Nebraska Homeschool–The Home Educators Networks, Inc. (NH-HEN) offers membership to any homeschooling families in the state.
 The organization also sponsors events and field trips while providing resources and support.